liu-junming/liu-junming.github.io/_posts/2024-07-22-Program-Slicing-Papers.md

 # Slicing Technique

+## Survey
+- On the Effects of Program Slicing for Vulnerability Detection during Code Inspection: Extended Abstract. ``ICSE-Companion`` [[paper]](https://dl.acm.org/doi/10.1145/3639478.3643117)
+*1) slicing helps in finding some lines related to the vulnerability, 2) once 'some' correct lines have been identified, slicing makes no significant difference in the number of correctly identified fragments.*

 ## DL-based Slicing
 - A Learning-Based Approach to Static Program Slicing. ``OOPSLA 2024`` [[paper]](https://dl.acm.org/doi/10.1145/3649814) *use a pre-trained language model to understand the variable-statement relationship, and predict the forward/backword propability of each statement, then construct the slicing.*